Professor David McCoy

 Dr Kevin Deane

-Kevin is a lecturer in Global Public Health in the Global Public Health Unit, Centre for Primary Care and Public Health.
-He joined the Global Public Health Unit from the University of Northampton where he was Senior Lecturer in International Development from August 2013 to May 2018.
+Kevin is a lecturer in Global Public Health in the Centre for Global Health, Institute of Population Health Sciences.
+He joined Queen Mary from the University of Northampton where he was Senior Lecturer in International Development from August 2013 to May 2018.
 He has a PhD in Economics from SOAS, University of London, and a MSc in Development Economics.

 His research interests focus on the social determinants and political economy of health, primarily with an application to the HIV epidemic in Eastern and Southern Africa.
 He also has an interest in qualitative research methods and teaching political economy.